Static plane symmetric solutions in $f(Q)$ gravity: Conclusion and discussions

 The universal constancy of the nonmetricity scalar $Q$ in the vacuum is crucial to the current study.
 As an algebraic constraint arising from the functional form of $f(Q)$, it restricts the vacuum geometries to be the same kind (either Taub-de Sitter or Taub-anti de Sitter), even the vacuum regions may not be connected.
-This constraint also necessitates consistent boundary conditions for any interior matter source, as it must join region of the same kind of vacuum geometry.
+This constraint also necessitates consistent boundary conditions for any interior matter source, as it must join regions of the same kind of vacuum geometry.
 Nevertheless, some interesting cases may have been omitted in our analysis.
-If Eq.\eqref{PAlgebeq} admits multiple algebraic roots, particularly roots with opposite signs, different kinds of vacuum geometries could in principle coexist.
-This scenario merits further investigation, as it may illuminate deeper effects of the $f(Q)$ modification to gravity.
+If Eq.\eqref{PAlgebeq} admits multiple algebraic roots, particularly ones with opposite signs, different kinds of vacuum geometries could in principle coexist.
+Beyond this algebraic ambiguity, the choice of the affine connection itself presents further degrees of freedom.
+Specifically, the symmetry equations \eqref{lieD} and torsion-free condition leave 12 components of the connection undetermined, which should be subjected to the vanishing curvature condition.
+Solving the full system may still leave residual freedom, potentially allowing for a non-constant $Q$.
+These aspects merit further investigation, as they may illuminate deeper effects of the $f(Q)$ modification to gravity.